anniehedgpeth/basic-chef-fluency-study-guide/basic-chef-fluency-study-sheet.md

 - A test is more reliable if nothing is installed on the node being installed because you don't have to change the state of the node being tested; you merely have to inspect it.

 ### How to check for compliance on nodes that don't have the Chef client installed
-- You simply need to be able to have remote access into the node in order for the InSpec framework to use your profile to scan the node being inspected.
+- You simply need to be able to have remote access to the node in order for the InSpec framework to use your profile to scan the node being inspected.

 ### Basic use cases for compliance
 - Regulatory security and compliance standards